SemvV/TweedeJaarsProject/README.md

 ### Violence Prediction Models
 - **violence_model_binary.ipynb**
   Implements and evaluates scikit-learn models for binary violence prediction (violent vs. non-violent protests).
-Also includes the generation of the data needed.
+Also includes the generation of the data needed and the factors most influencing violence according to the logistic regression model.
 - **violence_orientation_binary.ipynb**
   Explores feature engineering and orientation analysis for the binary violence prediction model (and violence prediction in general)
 - **violence_probability.ipynb**